 What are buyer personas?

 Buyer personas are the individual and identifiable groups of people who buy your products.
-For example a stereo store has at least three important and very distinct buyer personas.
+For example, a stereo store has at least three important and very distinct buyer personas (this is based on my experience of working in one years ago).

 Stereo store example: